identinet/did-web-server/docs/src/content/docs/did-management/register-a-did.md

 ---
+title: Register a DID
+sidebar:
-sidebar_position: 2
+  order: 2
 ---

-# Register a DID

 Add **Markdown or React** files to `src/pages` to create a **standalone page**: